-- There are various other types of payments to non-residents which are subject to withholding tax.
+- Gross taxable income arising from wages, salaries, overtime payments, bonuses, fees, gratuities, profit sharing and any other form of remuneration is taxed under the Second Category which is a progressive tax, the highest rate of which is 35%. - Profits remitted or withdrawn from Chile (such as by way of payment of dividends to non-residents in enterprises subject to the Partially Integrated System) are subject to a 35% 'Additional Tax', although relief is given for any First Category tax paid on the relevant profits.
+Some of the taxpayers domiciled or resident abroad may have to refund the 35% of the tax credit, which means that in practice they could only use the 65% of the First Category tax as a tax credit.
+This restriction is applicable only to taxable income generated since 1 January 2017. - Transfers and other operations regarded as sales, as well as services other than those rendered by employees and consultants, are subject to 19% Value Added Tax (VAT).
+Exports of all products and services qualified as exports by the Customs Service are exempt for VAT purposes.
+VAT paid on imports and on local sales and services may be deducted from VAT surcharged on sales or services rendered. - There are various other types of payments to non-residents which are subject to withholding tax.
 Chile has signed double tax treaties with a number of countries under which the withholding tax rate may be reduced or the tax may not be applicable. - Credits are available for overseas taxes paid on foreign-sourced income.
 Where the income consists of dividends or overseas profits, the credit is capped at a maximum of 32% of the gross dividends or profits.
 The credit will be up to a 35% rate on any kind of income subject to First Category tax from countries that have a double tax treaty with Chile in which a credit has been foreseen.
-Any other unrelieved foreign taxes are generally relievable as a deduction against taxable income. - Although individuals resident in Chile generally pay income tax on their worldwide income, foreigners who establish their domicile or residence in Chile only pay income tax on their Chilean-sourced income for the first 3 years of residence.
+Any other unrelieved foreign taxes are generally relievable as a deduction against taxable income. - Although individuals resident in Chile generally pay income tax on their worldwide income, foreigners who establish their domicile or residence in Chile pay income tax only on their Chilean-sourced income for the first three years of residence.